 Contribute to the operational development and production of traditional reservoirs (simulation of reservoirs) and unconventional reservoirs (enhanced recovery).

 Select subsurface and surface facility equipment to produce oil and gas well fluids.

 Optimize oil and gas production, in petrochemical laboratories to study and characterize the produced fluids.

 Use new technologies related to the production of unconventional oils.

 Prospects for employment or further study

 Detailed Program Facts

-Admission requirements: Students must have a Master Degree and must be ranked in the top 20%.
+Students must have a Master's Degree and must be ranked in the top 20%.

 Mandatory (10 ECTS)

-Research internship: this internship is intended to allow students applying a scientific approach and project management methodologies for an academic or industrial research project (of a duration from 5 to 6 months).
+This internship is intended to allow students to apply a scientific approach and project management methodologies for an academic or industrial research project (of duration from 5 to 6 months).
 Note that a minimum grant of ~550€/month is provided if the student is doing his internship in France.
 (30 ECTS)